Cheddar Palace: History

 A wooden "great hall" was constructed around the reign of King Alfred the Great (died 899 AD) and the "community at Cheddar" received a special mention in his will.
 At this time the building served as a minster.
 It was rebuilt around 930 and a chapel and other buildings were added, becoming a royal hunting lodge.

-During the Saxon period, it was used on three occasions in the 10th century to host the Witenagemot, an assembly of powerful figures, in 941, 956 and 968, probably for Æthelstan and Edgar the Peaceful.
+During the Anglo-Saxon period, it was used on three occasions in the 10th century to host the Witenagemot, an assembly of powerful figures, in 941, 956 and 968, probably for Æthelstan and Edgar the Peaceful.
 There is documentary evidence that Henry I visited the palace in 1121 and 1130 and Henry II in 1158.
-Several expansions of the site took place between the Saxon and medieval eras.
+Several expansions of the site took place between the Anglo-Saxon and medieval eras.

 Fragments of Ham Green Pottery found at the site were dated to 1200-1220.

 In 1230 the site was given to the Dean and Chapter of Wells Cathedral.
 In 1548, when William Barlow was the Bishop of Bath and Wells, it was sold to Edward VI.

 The remains were excavated during the construction of the school, but have since been re-buried.
 The layout is marked with concrete plinths.